Ph.D. in Public Policy and Management

 The Ph.D. in Public Policy and Management at Heinz College trains students to do cutting edge scientific research on real world problems in public policy and management in an increasingly complex, multifaceted world.
 Our students are trained in multiple disciplinary perspectives, advanced theoretical models, and frontier methodological and computer-based tools.
-This provides Heinz students with an advance “researcher’s toolkit" with which to rigorously address fundamental problems in public policy and management.
+This provides Heinz students with an advanced “researcher’s toolkit" with which to rigorously address fundamental problems in public policy and management.

 Health Policy: Importance of healthcare policy cannot be overstated.
-Many faculty members are working on important role of competition, IT and regulations that affect the cost and quality of health delivery.
+Many faculty members are working on important role of competition, technology, regulations that affect the cost and quality of health delivery.
 Many of our faculty is widely recognized for their work both academically and in influencing policy making.
 Some key faculty are Martin Gaynor, Amelia Haviland, Seth Richards-Shubik, Lowell Taylor, and Rema Padman.

 Organization Behavior and Management: Understanding the role of social networks within organizations, role of teams and evidence based analysis is a key focus of this group.
 We have experts on network based analysis who examine how influence diffuses.
 David Choi, David Krackhardt and Seth Richards-Shubik are some of the key faculty with sociology, economics and statistical focus to examine these issues.
 Denise Rousseau is a leading expert on evidence based management within organizations.

 We also offer joint programs with other schools on the campus that allows our students to focus on various other policy/management issues.
 Visit the joint degree page for more information.

 Rahul Telang, Director